-Document Metadata: Data about the document stored in the document, as opposed to document content.
+Document Metadata: Properties about the file stored in the file, as opposed to document content.
 Often this data is not immediately viewable in the software application used to create/edit the document but often can be accessed via a "Properties" view.
 Examples include document author and company, and create and revision dates.
 Contrast with File System Metadata and Email Metadata.
 See also Metadata.

 Document Type or Doc Type: A typical field used in bibliographical coding.
-Typical doc type examples include letter, memo, report, article and others.
+Typical doc type examples include correspondence, memo, report, article and others.